frankiewebster/Data-and-Code-A2---Frankie-Webster/README.md

 4. Connnect the GND mounted clip to the tip of te headphone jack and connect the 0 pin clip to the base of the jack.
 5. The sound should now play through the headphones after pressing a on the Micro:bit V1

+*please note a toothbrush is not technically needed to run this project*

 **Screenshots**:

 *See screenshots for Headphone connection*